About Us

 Jackie has also built up particular knowledge in the hotel and leisure sector, guiding owners and operators through acquisitions and disposals, financings, and management arrangements.

-Jackie is a member of the British Property Federation, the Investment Property Forum, the British Council of Shopping Centres, and the Urban Land Institute.
-She also chairs the City of London Law Society Land Law Committee.
+Jackie is a member of the British Property Federation, the Investment Property Forum, the Association of Real Property and Infrastructure and the Urban Land Institute.
+She also chairs the City of London Law Society Land Law Committee and is a member of the Policy and Campaigns Committee of Real Estate Balance.
 She is recommended by The Legal 500, Chambers UK, and Who’s Who Legal for real estate.
 UK Super Lawyers puts her in their top 100 lawyers in the UK (and in the top 50 women.)

 Chris Smith - Trustee